Amphiareion of Oropos: Water clock

 On the southeast side of the streambed opposite the sacred spring are the remains of an unusually well-preserved klepsydra, or water clock, dating to the 4th century B.C.
 The structure consists of a square central reservoir nearly 2 m. in height, coated on the inside with a thin layer of waterproof cement.
 Outside, a flight of steps leads down to a narrow service area that allows access to the lower wall of the reservoir, where a small bronze outflow valve is inserted into a hemispherical depression just above the bottom of the tank on the northwest side.
 The water in the reservoir flowed out slowly through the narrow opening in the valve (c.
 00.0026 m in diameter), and as the water level fell, the calibrated markings on a scale above the tank (no longer preserved) indicated the passing of the hours.
 In order to compensate for the decreasing rate of flow caused by the lessening of the water pressure as the tank emptied, the walls of the reservoir slope inward slightly toward the bottom, so that the speed with which the water level changed remained more or less stable even as the flow slowed.
 A very similar klepsydra, perhaps designed by the same man, was constructed on the south side of the agora in Athens at about the same date.

+Inscription of Moschos

+One of the findings at the Amphiareion is the Moschos inscription, documented as IJO I 18 or IG VII 452.
+The inscription, dating to approximately 300–250 BCE, is a manumission record detailing the freeing of a slave named Moschos, son of Moschion, who is identified in the Greek text as a "Jew" (Ioudaios).
+The inscription records that he was freed following a dream in which he was told by the gods Amphiaraus and Hygieia that he should be set free.
+Because he references pagan Greek deities and made his dedication following the practice of Incubation, he is considered the earliest evidence on the Greek mainland for a Hellenized Jew.